 College is Real provides:

-A volunteer mentoring program starffed by coaches, teachers, community members and college students.
+- A volunteer mentoring program staffed by coaches, teachers, community members and college students.